All Products

 });

-Optional: Before you call the player's selectTrack method to switch the playback stream to adaptive bitrate streaming, you can set a maximum definition for adaptive bitrate (ABR) switching in the configuration.
-This prevents automatic switching to an unexpected bitrate.
-The following code is an example: For the setting to take effect, we recommend that you call this code before the player calls the prepare method or the list player calls the moveTo method.
+Optional.
+Before you call the selectTrack method to switch the playback code stream to an adaptive bitrate, you can specify the config parameter to set the maximum definition of adaptive bitrate to avoid automatic switching to an unexpected bitrate.
+We recommend that you execute the following code before the player calls the prepare method or the list player calls the moveTo method to make it take effect:

 PlayerConfig config = aliPlayer.getConfig();